 - Leave on for 30 minutes and rinse off with plain water.

 2. Deep Conditioning Mask To Bring Back Moisture And Shine

 - 1 cup mayonnaise (room temperature)

 - 3 egg yolks

-- Rinse out using plain water.
+- Rinse the mask out using plain water.

 Additional Home Remedies To Repair Sun Damage To Hair